influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ### hh_processor [Enterprise only]

-The `hh_processor` measurement statistics are related to the Hinted Handoff (HH) processor in InfluxDB Enterprise.
+The `hh_processor` measurement statistics are related to the Hinted Handoff (HH) processors in InfluxDB Enterprise, one for each data node.

+The `hh_processor` measurement has two additional tags:
+* `node` - The destination node for the recorded metrics.
+* `path` - The path to the durable hinted handoff queue on disk.

 > **Note:** The `hh_processor` statistics against a host are only accurate for the lifecycle of the current process.
 If the process crashes or restarts, `bytesRead` and `bytesWritten` are reset to zero, even if the HH queue was non-empty.
-(From https://github.com/influxdata/plutonium/issues/539.)

 #### bytesRead

-* The size, in bytes, of points read from a remote node.
-* **Note:** Resets to zero after crash or restart, even if the HH queue was non-empty.
+>**Note:** Resets to zero after crash or restart, even if the HH queue was non-empty.

+* The size, in bytes, of points read from the Hinted Handoff queue and sent to its destination data node.
+* Note that if the data node process is restarted while there is data in the HH queue, `bytesRead` may settle to a number larger than `bytesWritten`.
+* Hinted Handoff writes occur in concurrent batches as determined by the [`retry-concurrency`](/enterprise_influxdb/latest/administration/configuration/#retry-concurrency-20) setting.
+If an individual write succeeds, the metric is incremented.
+If any write out of the whole batch fails, the entire batch is considered unsuccessful, and every part of the batch will be retried later.
+This was not the intended behavior of this stat.
+* The other situation where `bytesRead` could be larger would be after a restart of the process.
+Say at startup there were 1000 bytes still enqueued in HH from the previous run of the process.
+Immediately after a restart, both `bytesRead` and `bytesWritten` are set to zero.
+Assuming HH is properly depleted, and no future writes require HH, then the stats will read 1000 bytes read and 0 bytes written.
 * Data type: integer

 #### bytesWritten

-* The size, in bytes, of points written to a remote node.
+* The size, in bytes, of points written to the Hinted Handoff queue.
+* Note that this statistic only tracks bytes written during the lifecycle of the current process.
-* **Note:** Resets to zero after crash or restart, even if the HH queue was non-empty.
+Upon restart or a crash, this statistic resets to zero, even if the Hinted Handoff queue was not empty.
 * Data type: integer

 #### queueBytes

 * The total size, in bytes, remaining in the queue.
+* This statistic should accurately and absolutely track the number of bytes of encoded data waiting to be sent to the remote node.
 * Data type: integer
-* Should remain correct across restarts, unlike `bytesRead` and `bytesWritten` (See https://github.com/influxdata/docs.influxdata.com/issues/780)
+* This statistic should remain correct across restarts, unlike `bytesRead` and `bytesWritten` (See https://github.com/influxdata/docs.influxdata.com/issues/780)
-  * See PR on `max-values-per-tag` limit and effects on this field key (https://github.com/influxdata/docs.influxdata.com/issues/780).
+  * See PR on `max-values-per-tag` limit and effects on `queueBytes` (https://github.com/influxdata/docs.influxdata.com/issues/780).
   * Examples:
     * "Hinted Handoff Queue Size" in [InfluxDB OSS Stats](/platform/monitoring/dashboard-oss-monitoring#hinted-handoff-queue-size) and [InfluxDB Enterprise Stats](/platform/monitoring/dashboard-enterprise-monitoring#hinted-handoff-queue-size) dashboards.

 #### queueDepth

 * The total number of segments in the Hinted Handoff queue.
 The HH queue is a sequence of 10MB "segment" files.
+* This is a coarse-grained statistic that roughly represents the amount of data queued for a remote node.
 * The `queueDepth` values can give you a sense of when a queue is growing or shrinking.
 * Data type: integer